 As described in Section 19.3.2, the field entry in the forecast and observation dictionaries define the input data to be processed.
 If field is defined as a dictionary, the traditional method for running MODE is invoked, where objects are defined using a single input field.
-If field is defined as an array of dictionaries, each specifying a different input field, then the multi-variate MODE logic is invoked and requires the multivar_logic configuration entry to be set.
+If field is defined as an array of dictionaries, each specifying a different input field, then the multi-variate MODE logic is invoked and requires the multivar\logic configuration entry to be set.
 Traditional MODE is run once for each input field to define objects for that field.
 Note that the object definition criteria can be defined separately for each field array entry.
-The objects from each input field are combined into a super object for both the forecast and observation data.
+The objects from each input field are combined into forecast and observation data super objects